kane8848/theorizeit.org/_posts/2016-12-07-behavior-change-interventions-potential-ontologies-advancing-science-and-practice.md

 ---

-title: Behavior change interventions: The potential of ontologies for advancing science and practice
+title: "Behavior change interventions: The potential of ontologies for advancing science and practice"
 posted_by: Tate5533
 date: 2016-12-07
 tags: Research Article